 - One semester of college biology or AP equivalent

-- One semester of college chemistry or biology lab
+- One semester of college lab or field experience

-- One semester of college physics or calculus or AP equivalent
+- One semester of college physics, math, statistics or AP equivalent

 Application to the Major

-All applicants should submit a single pdf labeled "Applicant Last Name_EVST_Application_2016.pdf" that includes the following:
+All applicants should submit a single pdf labeled "Applicant Last Name_EVST_Application_2017.pdf" that includes the following: